nagyistge/brainmeta/image_comparison/experiments/experiment5/README.md

    - same, but apply normalized weight (0,1) generated from mean values of two images
    - same, but apply normalized weight (0,1) generated from min value between two images
  - Step 3: *not started yet* cluster matrices (representing overall statistical map similarity of subjects) in order to find a set of subjects whose maps are as close as possible.

+### Thinking about Reproducibility

+I would define replication and reproducibility as follows:
+- replication: "is there enough information to do the same thing"
+- reproducibility: "do I generate the same result?"

+#### Levels of replication
+- the environment (OS, software)
+- the subject population (what if we reproduce a finding with a different population?)
+- the technical steps (Entities, Agents, Activities) that could be captured in something like NIDM
+- the unthresholded result map (what we are testing)
+- the statistical evaluation for significance
+- the final inferences